Chapter 21 : Explanations

 James came out and looked at me.
 “Are you sure you don’t want to speak to him?”
 I nodded and he sighed.
 “Fine then.”

 He walked towards the door and I heard Dad’s disappointed, “Oh.”
 I winced and listened to what James said by hiding on the opposite side of the door where he couldn’t see me.

 “What do you mean?”
 Dad asked quietly.

-James ran a hand through his hair nervously.
+James’ hand tightened on the door.
 “She doesn’t want to speak to you,” he repeated.

 “Yes, but why?” he pressed.
 I got angry, why would I want to speak to him?!
-He didn’t give two shits about me and we hardly ever talked, I mean I’m not going to be all buddy-buddy in a matter of seconds.
+He didn’t give two shits about me and we hardly ever talked, I mean I wasn’t going to be all buddy-buddy in a matter of seconds for crying out loud.